SQLAlchemy 2.0 Documentation

 Constraint Reflection¶

-The Oracle dialect can return information about foreign key, unique, and CHECK constraints, as well as indexes on tables.
+The Oracle Database dialects can return information about foreign key, unique, and CHECK constraints, as well as indexes on tables.

 Raw information regarding these constraints can be acquired using